Statistical testing of random number generators and their improvement using randomness extraction: Tools and Definitions

-where $\mathrm{U}_n$ is the uniform variable on $\{0,1\}^n$, i.e.\ $\Pr(\mathrm{U}_n=u)=\frac{1}{2^n}$ for all $u \in \{0,1\}^n$. \end{definition} This definition is equivalent to saying that the variable $X$ is distinguishable from a uniform distribution with distinguishing advantage at most $\epsilon$, i.e.\ the distinguisher in the game described above is successful with probability at most $\frac{1}{2}+\epsilon$\@.
-When $\epsilon = 0$, the random variable is said to be perfectly random.
-This definition is \textit{universally-composable} \cite{canetti2001universally}, i.e.\ $X$ can be used safely in other applications.
+where $\mathrm{U}_n$ is the uniform variable on $\{0,1\}^n$, i.e.,\ $\Pr(\mathrm{U}_n=u)=\frac{1}{2^n}$ for all $u \in \{0,1\}^n$. \end{Definition} This definition is equivalent to saying that the variable $X$ is distinguishable from a uniform distribution with a distinguishing advantage of at most $\epsilon$, i.e.,\ a distinguisher can guess that $X$ is not uniform with a success probability of at most $\frac{1}{2}+\epsilon$\@.
+When $\epsilon = 0$, the~random variable is said to be perfectly random.
+This definition is \textit{{universally composable}}~\cite{canetti2001universally}, i.e.,\ $X$ can be used safely in other applications.

-\section{Statistical Testing}
+\section{Statistical~Testing}

 Statistical test suites are collections of algorithms that analyse the numerical properties of a set of random numbers to determine whether there is evidence to reject the possibility that they are uniformly distributed.
-If there is sufficient evidence to reject this possibility, a statistical test is said to be \textit{failed}, which directly implies that the output can be distinguished from the ideal uniform distribution at some confidence level, as described in the previous section.
+If there is sufficient evidence to reject this possibility, a~statistical test is said to be \textit{{failed}} and the RNG output can be distinguished from the uniform distribution at some confidence level.
 The hypothesis that a random variable is uniformly distributed is known as the null hypothesis $\mathsf{H_0}$.
-For an RNG producing a random variable $X \in \{0,1\}^n$, the null hypothesis is $\mathsf{H_0}: \Delta(X,\mathrm{U}_n) = 0$.
-If the null hypothesis is rejected, then the alternative hypothesis $\mathsf{H_1}: \Delta(X,\mathrm{U}_n) > 0$ is accepted.\\
+For~an RNG producing a random variable $X \in \{0,1\}^n$, the~null hypothesis is $\mathsf{H_0}: \Delta(X,\mathrm{U}_n) = 0$.
+If~the null hypothesis is rejected, then the alternative hypothesis $\mathsf{H_1}: \Delta(X,\mathrm{U}_n) > 0$ is accepted.